stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

     <div class="panel panel-default">
         <div class="panel-heading">
             <h4 class="panel-title">
-                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseStartDates">Are you querying for the same timeframe in the data source and data warehouse?</a>
+                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseStartDates">Are you querying for the same timeframe in the data source and destination?</a>
             </h4>
         </div>
         <div id="collapseStartDates" class="panel-collapse collapse noCrossRef">